edsu/memento-cli/README.md

 A command line tool interacting with Memento ([RFC 7089](https://www.rfc-editor.org/rfc/rfc7089)) supporting web archives, such as the Internet Archive's Wayback Machine.

+For more background on why this tool was created see: https://inkdroid.org/2023/09/14/memento-bisect/

 ## Usage

 ### List Snapshots